aletcherhartman/data-science-S2023/challenges/c08-structures-assignment.md

     and it is not zero like my last one.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No? the confidence interval helps but not totaly
+  - Yes, it is constructed to account for the variability in the Monte Carlo approximation
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - No? or yes using the monty carlow approximation?
+  - Yes using the Monte Carlo approximation
 - What could you do to tighten up the confidence interval?
   - you could increase the number of samples?
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?